-The Master Food Preserver program is a public service community outreach volunteer program through the University of California Cooperative Extension that provides up-to-date information on food safety and preservation.
+The Master Food Preserver program offers volunteer services and outreach to the general public.
+Volunteers are trained through the University of California Cooperative Extension to provide up-to-date information on food safety and preservation.

 The Master Food Preservers are trained, dedicated volunteers who conduct food safety and food preservation community activities throughout Humboldt and Del Norte counties.

 - Provide safe methods for home food preservation

 - Offer free demonstrations

 - Distribute educational materials

 For more information about the Humboldt/Del Norte Master Food Preserver Program, call (707) 445-7351.